-"Item 8.
+Item 8.
 Financial Information.

-A. Consolidated Statements and Other Financial Information.
+A-Consolidated Statements and Other Financial Information.

-Please see Item 18 of this Form 20-F. Please refer to Distributions to shareholders on page 67 and Distributions to shareholders in 2008 on pages 67 and 68 of the Risk, Treasury and Capital Management report for a description of UBS's dividend policy.
+Please see Item 18 of this Form 20-F. Please refer to Distributions to shareholders on page 66 and Distributions to shareholders in 2008 on page 67 of the Risk, Treasury and Capital Management report for a description of UBS's dividend policy.

-B. Significant Changes.
+B-Significant Changes.

-UBS has updated the financial statements for significant changes that have occurred since the date of the annual financial statements included in this Form 20-F. Please see Note 32 to the Financial Statements Post-Balance Sheet Events on pages 88 and 89 of the Financial Statements report."
+UBS is not aware of any significant change that has occurred since the date of the annual financial statements included in this Form 20-F. Please see Note 32 to the Financial Statements Post-Balance Sheet Events on page 95 of the Financial Statements report.